orionrobots/orionrobots.github.io/_posts/2022/11/2022-11-19-battery-storage.md

 ![Battery storage](/galleries/2022/11-19-batteries/batteries-storage-1.jpeg)

 I decided today to use foam board (which I've been finding a great material) to make a divider, and store both sets of batteries in it.
-Given that it's the same number of batteries (excusing those out in use), then a slidable divider would be ideal.
+Given that it's the same number of batteries (excusing those out in use), then a slide-able divider would be ideal.
 But I don't have any of those, so I made a simple divider.

 The plan was to measure out some foam board against the box, cut it, with another foam board strip slotted in to stop it falling over.
 I did this more as a quick hack so it's not perfect.